Mereks/speedtest-tracker-docs/faqs.md

 1. Open the CLI of the Speedtest Docker container
 2. Run `php artisan key:generate --show`
-3. Add the generated string to your environment variables attached to `APP_KEY=generatedstringgoeshere`
+3. Add the generated string to your environment variables attached to `APP_KEY="base64:KEYSTRING"`
 4. Restart the container

 </details>